ComputationalRadiationPhysics/picongpu/docs/source/install/profile.rst

 **Production directory:** ``$SCRATCH`` (`link <https://user.cscs.ch/storage/file_systems/>`_).

-For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`boost, zlib, libpng, c-blosc, PNGwriter and ADIOS <install-dependencies>` manually.
+For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`boost, libpng, PNGwriter and ADIOS2 <install-dependencies>` manually.

 .. note::